 This is very, very low usage: Users are 11.5 times more likely to tap an advertisement than they are to tap on a social sharing button on mobile.

-From the results above, you would have to conclude that although you see these buttons everywhere, very few people actually interact and use them and that they are not beneficial to mobile experience for users.
+From the results above, you would have to conclude that although you see these buttons everywhere, very few people actually interact with and use them.
+On top of that, they are not beneficial to the mobile user experience.

 Social sharing plugins are notorious for slowing down your site loading speed.

 I use an extremely lightweight plugin.
 But it still adds half a second to my page load time.